 Option 1: Build the application from source code

-To build your application using source code that is in a Git repository (or “repo”) starts by switching to the Developer view in your OpenShift dashboard (Figure 2):
+To build your application using source code that is in a Git repository (or repo), start by switching to the Developer view in your OpenShift dashboard (Figure 2):

-Next, click the +Add panel (Figure 3) to display the many options available for adding an application to your cluster.
+Next, select +Add (Figure 3) to display the many options available for adding an application to your cluster.
 In our case, we are interested in the Git Repository/Import from Git option:

-Select the Import from Git option as shown in Figure 4.
+Select Import from Git as shown in Figure 4.

 You will be prompted to enter a URL that points to a Git repo.
 This is where things get interesting.